Skip to content

 • Consulting and professional services income

-Think about what this means in practice.
-A surgeon earning $600,000 in W-2 income who invests $200,000 in an oil and gas working interest could generate $150,000+ in first-year deductions that directly reduce the income the IRS taxes.
+Think about what this looks like in practice.
+A surgeon earning $600,000 in W-2 income puts $200,000 into an oil and gas working interest.
+That could generate $150,000+ in first-year deductions that directly reduce the income the IRS taxes.
 A real estate investor in the same bracket?
-Capped at $25,000 in passive losses against active income, and that deduction phases out entirely above $150,000 AGI.
+Capped at $25,000 in passive losses against active income, and that phases out entirely above $150,000 AGI.

 One caveat worth knowing: this benefit applies to working interests held directly or through an entity that doesn't limit your liability (like a general partnership).
 Limited partners and LLC members may face passive activity rules depending on how things are structured.
 Understanding the difference between working interests and royalty interests is critical here.
 That's exactly why we structure our direct participation programs to preserve active income treatment for our investors wherever possible.